nabil931260/nabil931260/README.md

 ## Computer Science Student

-I'm a passionate Computer Science student at the University of Texas at Dallas, expected to graduate in May 2026.
+I'm a passionate Computer Science student at the University of Texas at Dallas, expected to graduate in December 2026.

 ### 🛠️ Technologies & Tools